vaimo/composer-changelogs/README.md

 More information on recent changes [HERE](./CHANGELOG.md) (which also serves as an example of how MD formatting for changelog.json looks like).

+Note that the changelog output will only be generated when you have configured output generators for any of the output formats.

 ## Configuration: overview

 Environment variables can be defined as key value pairs in the project's composer.json